-The SEN Caseworker will lead a person-centred discussion to agree outcomes (Section E) and seek the views regarding provision required to meet each identified need (Sections F, G, and H1 and H2).
+The SEN Caseworker will lead a person-centred discussion with parent/carer and the professionals to agree outcomes (Section E) and seek the views regarding provision required to meet each identified need (Sections F, G, and H1 and H2).

 Cost and funding and sections I, J and K of the EHC Plan are not discussed at the meeting.